New PaYS Partner: Guardian Logistics Solutions employs Army PaYS Veteran

 Dear PaYS Partners,

-Let's give a warm welcome to our newest PaYS Partners!
+Let's give a warm welcome to our newest PaYS Partners and a special thanks

 The US Army values our partnership with all our partners.
 Thank you all for your support in hiring our Veterans.

 A Big Thank You to these Partners Celebrating their July PaYS Anniversaries: